INTRODUCTION

 FIRST LINE DIAGNOSIS

 Your vet will want to rule out lice and mites, ringworm and treat any infections before investigating allergic diseases.
-Vets also need to rule out disease (Landsberg 2009), pain (Caney 2007) or cystitis (Gunn-Moore 2003).
+Vets also need to rule out diseases (Landsberg 2009), pain (Caney 2007) or cystitis (Gunn-Moore 2003).
 Pain will require treatment.

 REFERRAL